dwyl/home/town-council-requirements.md

 (remember that all documents on your CD need to be in this format so you'll need to convert your 'scanned' document to PDF/A)
 + If you have a laptop with you:
-  + [Portable CD writer](https://amzn.to/2JRpxvG) - this is just an example, you can pick them up pretty inexpensively in many places
+  + Portable CD writer: https://amzn.to/2JRpxvG - this is just an example, you can pick them up pretty inexpensively in many places
   + Extra blank CDs for re-burning the document CDs right there (multiples; their software was taking too long to load the first CD I gave them and they were about to turn me away when I just handed them a fresh one I'd burned in the meantime)

-All of this will also make you look like a technical badass because no one else there will be considering time efficiency to this level :dancer: :joy:
+All of this will also make you look like a technical badass because no one else there will be considering time efficiency to this level 💃😂